ansys/pystk/doc/source/api/ansys/stk/core/graphics/IExtrudedPolylineTriangulatorInitializer.rst

 IExtrudedPolylineTriangulatorInitializer
 ========================================

-.. py:class:: IExtrudedPolylineTriangulatorInitializer
+.. py:class:: ansys.stk.core.graphics.IExtrudedPolylineTriangulatorInitializer

    object

    Triangulates a polyline into an extrusion with bottom and top boundaries.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: IExtrudedPolylineTriangulatorInitializer

 Overview
 --------